9brada6/tabs-with-posts/development.md

 - ### TODO Manual Tests

 - Add in manual test: Test if cache disable works as expected.
 Test if cache works as expected.
 Test if cache fire at the actions.
+- Check if article block have image with meta locations.
 - Add in manual test: Test disabled comment display align(usually, not having margin-right).
 - Add in manual testing a lot of testing, mainly including javascript things.
 - Add in Manual tests, to test the cache with various plugins.